cml87/GettingStartedWithAnsible/README.md

 ```
 is an example of Ansible adhoc command using the Ansible module <code>copy</code>.
 One of the most common options used with it are:

- -C, --check &emsp;          don't make any changes; instead, try to predict some of the changes that may occur
+ -C, --check &emsp;         dry-run.
+Don't make any changes; instead, try to predict some of the changes that may occur
  -D, --diff  &emsp;        when changing (small) files and templates, show the differences in those files; works great with --check
+-v, -vv, -vvv  &emsp;  use for different levels of verbosity

 ## Ansible modules
 A module is a type of plugin.
 Ansible modules are well made and tested Python scripts designed to accomplish a set of operations in a given domain-of-things, for example the <code>copy</code> module.
 Modules execute in the managed nodes: